 Not long after the election, Ngāi Tahu chairman Mark Solomon invited a group of iwi leaders to his marae in Kaikōura.
 Recalling the meeting some years later, Solomon said: “I asked myself, if the Crown was to extinguish the Treaty like they had Māori rights to the foreshore and seabed with the stroke of pen in Parliament, what have iwi got left?
 And my answer was quite simple: ourselves.”

 He sent 30 invitations to iwi leaders, 35 iwi chairs showed up and the Iwi Chairs Forum was born.
-The forum rapidly grew in prominence, becoming so influential during the Key-English years that in 2017 some members openly said adjusting to a new Labour government would be difficult.
+The forum rapidly grew in prominence, becoming so influential during the Key-English years that in 2017 some members openly said adjusting to a new Labour Government would be difficult.

-Prior to the election, Labour MP Tariana Turia crossed the floor, won a byelection and created the Māori Party.
+Before the election, Labour MP Tariana Turia crossed the floor, won a byelection and created the Māori Party.
 Turia went into Government with National, bringing with her one of the hīkoi’s prominent organisers, Hone Harawira, who eventually split and created the Mana Party.

-In between, the Māori Party secured a commitment from National to review the Foreshore and Seabed Act, which the the Government did, eventually negotiating a repeal-and-replace solution.
+In between, the Māori Party secured a commitment from National to review the Foreshore and Seabed Act, which the Government did, eventually negotiating a repeal-and-replace solution.

 It’s a stretch to say the 2004 hīkoi did all this, but it was the most visible symptom of a movement that did much more than simply (eventually) get rid of the Foreshore and Seabed Act.
-The movement reshaped Māori politics, broke Labour’s stranglehold on the Māori electorates and created a new powerful nationwide iwi body and a two new political parties, one of which appears from the vantage of 2024 to have embedded itself as a permanent feature of the political landscape.
+The movement reshaped Māori politics, broke Labour’s stranglehold on the Māori electorates and created a new, powerful nationwide iwi body and two new political parties, one of which appears from the vantage of 2024 to have embedded itself as a permanent feature of the political landscape.

 The 2024 hīkoi against the Treaty Principles Bill feels like it might follow a similar trajectory.
 It won’t stop the bill itself (ironically, it’s Prime Minister Christopher Luxon and Deputy Prime Minister Winston Peters who will do that).
 Nor is it likely to succeed in truncating the bill’s select committee timeframe to have it brought back to the House and killed.